 |Biomass fuel arising from natural sources||< 20=""> >50 MWth 20-50 MWth||>50 MWth 20-50 MWth Clean Air Act IPPC LA-PPC||Local Authority Environment Agency Local Authority|

 |Waste or waste derived biomass, exempt from WID||< 50=""> 0.4 - 3 MWth and 50 - 1000 kg/hr > 3 MWth and >1000 kg/hr > 50 MWth||Clean Air Act LA-PPC IPPC IPPC||Local Authority Local Authority Environment Agency Environment Agency|

 |Waste or waste derived biomass to which WID applied||< 3=""> > 3 MWth||WID, LA-IPPC WID, IPPC||Local Authority Environment Agency|

 LA-PPC = Local Authority Pollution Prevention and Control.

 IPPC = Integrated Pollution Prevention and Control (Environment Agency).

 WID = Waste Incineration Directive (Local Authority and Environment Agency)

 Please download and complete the appropriate Word or PDF version of the application form first from the options below.
 Once done, submit your completed application form and other relevant documentation

-So if you are thinking of installing a biomass boiler we recommend that you contact the Council to obtain advice prior to making your purchase.
+So if you're thinking of installing a biomass boiler we recommend that you contact us to obtain advice prior to making your purchase.
 This will help to ensure that you do not encounter any of the pitfalls of the law and that you have an appliance that is legal to use within Dudley.

 In order to help with your enquiry please see the list below of the information we are likely to need in order to be able to offer you advice.